agstub/subglacial-inversion/README.md

 # Model options

-Inversion options and parameters are set in the **params.py** file.
+The primary inversion options are passed to the main function in **main.py**.

-The main option is whether to invert for the basal vertical velocity anomaly "w" or the drag coefficient "beta".
+The main optios are whether to invert for the basal vertical velocity anomaly "w" or the drag coefficient "beta" (or both), and whether surface velocity data is included.
+The regularization parameters are also passed to the main function.

-Regularization options are also set in **params.py**.
+Regularization type (H1 or L2), numerical parameters, and physical parameters are set in **params.py**.

-The main physical parameters are
-- `lamda`: the process timescale relative to the characteristic relaxation time,
-- `U`: the background horizontal flow speed (normalized by the vertical velocity scale)
-- `beta0`: background basal friction coefficient (relative to the ice viscosity)

 Synthetic data for the test problems can be set/modified in **synthetic_data.py**.
 The synthetic data is created by solving the forward problem (given w or beta) for the elevation anomaly, and then adding some noise.
-The added noise is proportional to the maximum elevation anomaly, scaled by the `noise_level` parameter in **params.py**.
+The added noise is proportional to the maximum elevation anomaly, scaled by the `noise_level` parameter.